Self-Modifying Code in Open-Ended Evolutionary Systems: The Allagmatic Method

 \subsection{Modelling Contribution}

-We have developed the so-called \textit{allagmatic method} \citep{Christen.2019,Christen.2020} to describe, model, implement, and interpret complex systems.
-It consists of a system metamodel inspired and guided by philosophical concepts of the French philosopher Gilbert Simondon \citep{Simondon.2017}.
-His metaphysics gives an operational and systemic account of how technical and natural objects function.
-It allows abstractly defining a system with the concepts \textit{structure} and \textit{operation} since according to him, systems develop starting with a seed by a constant interplay between operations and structures.
-More concretely but still general, we defined model building blocks in a system metamodel.
-The main building blocks are \textit{entity}, \textit{milieu}, \textit{update function}, \textit{adaptation function}, and \textit{target}, for which we recently provided a mathematical formalism \citep{Christen.2020o7}.
-The creation of such a system model and metamodel can be followed through three regimes: In the virtual regime, abstract definitions with classes corresponding to interpretable philosophical concepts and principles are given.
-Using generic programming, the type of the states an entity can have are defined by defining a system model object with no other parameters initialised yet.
-Here starts the metastable regime, where step by step the object/model is concretised with parameters such as number of entities and concrete update functions (model individuation).
-Once all parameters are defined, the object can be executed in the actual regime.
+We have developed the so-called \textit{allagmatic method} \cite{Christen.2019,Christen.2021b} to describe, model, implement, and allow interpretation of complex systems.
+It consists of a system metamodel inspired and guided by philosophical concepts of Gilbert Simondon \cite{Simondon.2020,Simondon.2017} and Alfred North Whitehead \cite{Debaise.2017,Whitehead.1978}.
+Simondon's metaphysics gives an operational and systemic account of how technical and natural objects emerge and evolve.
+It allows abstractly defining a system with the concepts \textit{structure} and \textit{operation} since according to him, systems develop starting with a seed by a constant interplay between operations and structures \cite{DelFabbroDiss.2021}.
+More concretely, but still general, we defined model building blocks in a system metamodel.
+The main building blocks are \textit{entity}, \textit{milieu}, \textit{update function}, \textit{adaptation function}, and \textit{target}, for which we recently provided a mathematical formalism \cite{Christen.2020o7}.
+The concepts entity, adaptation, and control are borrowed from Whitehead \cite{Debaise.2017,Whitehead.1978} as described in a recent technical report \cite{DelFabbro.2020}.
+The creation of a system model and metamodel can be followed through three regimes: In the virtual regime, abstract definitions with classes corresponding to interpretable philosophical concepts are given.
+Using generic programming \cite{Czarnecki.2000}, the type of states an entity can have, are defined by defining a system model object with no parameters initialised yet.
+At this point the metastable regime starts, where step by step the object/model is concretised with parameters such as number of entities and concrete update functions (model individuation).
+Once all parameters are defined, the object is executed in the actual regime.
 If there are any adaptation processes involved, the allagmatic method cycles between the metastable and actual regimes.